 - Which kind of traffic violations does your firm handle?

 - How does the driver’s license point system work in Texas?

 - Where can learn more about traffic tickets in Fort Worth and the Lone Star State?

-Some of the most common offenses that Townsend, Gebhardt & Eppes, PLLC handles include, but are not limited to:
+Some of the most common ones that Townsend, Gebhardt & Eppes, PLLC handles include, but are not limited to:

 - Speeding Tickets;